Meteor-Community-Packages/meteor-autoform/README.md

 1. In client+server code, create a `SimpleSchema` instance to define the form's schema.
 2. On the client only, create an instance of `AutoForm`, passing in your `SimpleSchema` instance as the only argument.
-3. Pass the AutoForm instance as the `schema` attribute of the `autoForm` helper.
+3. Pass the AutoForm instance as the `form` attribute of the `autoForm` helper.
-4. Add one attribute, `data-meteor-method`, to the submit button of the form (must be `type="submit"`), and set its value to the name of any `Meteor.method()` you have defined in server code.
+4. Pass the name of any Meteor method you have defined in server code as the `meteormethod` attribute of the `autoForm` helper.

 If you do these things, the form data will be gathered into a single object when the user clicks the submit button.
 Then that object will be cleaned and validated against the